-ENGLISH 236-Introduction to Literature: Biography, Short Story, Short Novel (3-0) Credit: 3.
+ENGLISH 236 - Introduction to Literature: The Short Story and Novel (3-0) Credit: 3.

-A study of biography, the short story, and the short novel as literary forms.
-Readings, chiefly modern, to develop skills required to read literary materials with most reward.
+A study of the short story, the novella, and the novel as literary forms.
+Reading, chiefly modern, to develop skills required to read literary materials with most reward.
 (150301)

-ENGLISH 237-Introduction to Literature: Novel, Drama, Poetry (3-0) Credit: 3.
+ENGLISH 237 - Introduction to Literature: Drama and Poetry (3-0) Credit: 3.

-A study of the novel, drama, and poetry as literary forms.
+A study of drama and poetry as literary forms.
 Readings, chiefly modern, to develop skills required to read literary materials with most reward.
 (150301)

-ENGLISH 238 - Selected Studies in Literature: (Various Topics) (3-0) Credit: 3
+ENGLISH 238 - Selected Studies in Literature: (Various Topics)